Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Generally speaking, the whole country is quite safe.
 Of course, there is always some violence, but incidents are low there.

-According to the Global Peace Index, which makes an annual ranking, Portugal ranked 3rd in the list of safest countries in 2020.
+According to the Global Peace Index, which publishes an annual ranking, Portugal ranked third among the safest countries in 2020.

-An interesting fact is that in Porto, the recorded cases of violence have been decreasing in recent years.
+Interestingly, in Porto, the number of recorded violence cases has decreased in recent years.

 So, in relative terms, Porto is a safe city.
-But don’t get into the “I walk when I want to at any time” song because that is simply utopian and it does not matter where you are, it’s always better to be safe than sorry, right?!
+But don’t get into the “I walk when I want to at any time” song because that is simply utopian.
+It does not matter where you are; it’s always better to be safe than sorry, right?!

 Is the Douro Valley worth visiting?